andykallian/pvsneslib/Sprites.md

   **o 16** because we are going to use only one palette of 16 colors
   **u 16** because we are going to use the 16 colors mode

 Then, create a **data.asm** file with the converted file include in it, like you can see in **PVSnesLib** examples.
-This file will be included with your project and linked with the graphics.
+This file will be included with your project and linked with the graphics. **gfx4snes** helps you and create the definitions in a **xxx_data.as** file.

 ```
 .include "hdr.asm"

 .section ".rodata1" superfree
-gfxpsrite: .incbin "sprites.pic"
-gfxpsrite_end:

-palsprite: .incbin "sprites.pal"
+.include "sprites_data.as"
 .ends
 ```

-During initialization process in your C files, you will have to declare some external variables to allow functions to know which graphic sprites you are going to use, regarding the name you entered in your **data.asm** file.
+During initialization process in your C files, you will have to declare some external variables to allow functions to know which graphic sprites you are going to use, regarding the name used in your **data.asm** file.
+Again, **gfx4snes** helps you and create the external definitions in a **xxx.inc** file.

 ```
-extern char gfxpsrite, gfxpsrite_end;
-extern char palsprite;
+#include "sprites.inc"
 ```

 ## Init the sprites